carolahp/MetaL/README.md

 # PharoBootstrapGeneric
-A generic bootstrapper for Pharo like languages.
+A generic bootstrapper for languages different from Pharo.

 This is an alternative to the bootstrapper provided in the official Pharo repository, but it uses mostly the same backend originally provided by [@Guillep](https://github.com/guillep/).